vyakaa/web-aqa/README.md

 - Project setup with Playwright version 1.48.2.
 A config file is in `./playwright.config.ts` directory.
 - All scripts are written in Typescript.
 - Page Object model is in the `./pageObjects` folder.
-- Mock and test data are in `./fixtures` directory.
-- Helper functions and methods are in `./helpers` directory.
-- All api methods and calls are in `./helpers/api` directory.
+- Test files are in `./test-files` directory.
-- Smoke tests are marked with `@smoke` tag.

 It supports and provides: